 Master’s Thesis: The Dutch Sandwich: A Case for Fluidity of Nationality for Transnational Corporations in a Shrinking World.

 Thesis: The Place of Morality in the Nigerian Legal System: A Jurisprudential Approach.

 National Law Center for Inter-American Free Trade, Tucson, AZ

 Legal Editor, July 2016 – present

-As legal editor, Mr. Chikezie works to improve the accuracy of NatLaw's research work, both in written and legal terms.
-He also serves as a major researcher for NatLaw's work on secured transactions and commercial law reform in developing countries across the globe, particularly countries with English common-law based legal systems.
+As legal editor, Mr. Chikezie works to improve the accuracy of NatLaw’s research work, both in written and legal terms.
+He also assists with research for NatLaw’s work on secured transactions and commercial law reform in developing countries across the globe, particularly countries with English common law-based legal systems.

 Research Assistant, July 2015 – July 2016

 Mr. Chikezie assisted in research on secured transactions law and reform in Africa and was integral to NatLaw’s study of the commercial law of several APEC countries.